chinapedia/wikipedia.abstract.en/Page/Arizona_Cardinals.md

 Ring of Honor

-Tillman_-_portrait.JPG's portrait – Faces of the Fallen gallery – Arlington National Cemetery.]]
+'s portrait – Faces of the Fallen gallery – Arlington National Cemetery.]]
 The Cardinals' Ring of Honor was started in to mark the opening of State Farm Stadium.
 It honors former Cardinal greats from all eras of the franchise's history.
 Following is a list of inductees and the dates that they were inducted.

   colspan="5" style= "" | Arizona Cardinals Ring of Honor
   ---------------------------------------------------------